chinmayg/PhotoOrganizer/README.md

 ## Performance
 - Uses parallel processing to handle large photo collections efficiently
-- Caches location data to minimize API calls
+- Caches location data to minimize API calls and reduce costs
 - Typically processes hundreds of photos per minute
 - Memory efficient, suitable for large collections

+## Notes
+- If the Google Maps API key is not set, location services will default to "Unknown Location"
+- The Google Maps Geocoding API has usage limits and may incur costs depending on your usage
+- Location caching helps reduce API calls and associated costs